payal1184/WeatherNotification/Readme.md

 ![IAM Roles Screenshot](image/Screenshot%20(159).png)

 ## ☁️ Step 4: Amazon SNS Topic

-Configured an SNS topic to send notifications to subscribers.
+Created an SNS topic to send weather notifications.

-Alerts from the Lambda function are published to this SNS topic.
-Subscribers receive notifications via email whenever a message is sent.
-SNS ensures reliable and timely delivery of messages.

 ![SNS Topic Screenshot](image/Screenshot%20(170).png)

+Configured SNS topic with a confirmed email subscription.
+Alerts will be delivered to the subscriber's email using the Email protocol.

 ![SNS Topic Screenshot](image/Screenshot%20(171).png)